Advances In Treatment: The Latest ADHD Research

 Want to talk to a counselor about ADHD?

-How sleep can impact symptoms
+How ADHD symptoms can impact sleep

 You may or may not be surprised to learn that it affects people’s ability to get a restful night's sleep, as well!
 The following two studies explain why that might be and how we might be able to combat it.